aanno/hadoop-docker/Readme.md

 * Not for production use, as authentication and security are missing.
 * OCI container images do not support `HEALTHCHECK`.
 Hence podman ignores this.
-* WARNING: HADOOP_PREFIX has been replaced by HADOOP_HOME.
-Using value of HADOOP_PREFIX.
 * `db init` is deprecated.
 Use `db migrate` instead to migrate the db and/or airflow connections create-default-connections to create the default connections.
 * Port forwarding to localhost does not rewrite links in html